The Short Story

 Common editing services offered include developmental editing, substantive editing, line editing, copyediting, and proofreading.
 Different writers, editors, and publishers commonly use the same term to mean somewhat different things, so make sure you clear up definitions prior to hiring an editor or accepting an editing job.
+(Long ago, a one-off client docked me because he thought formatting should address style elements like bolding and italics.)

 Substantial overlap exists among some of those editing categories, especially developmental and substantive editing, line editing and copyediting, and copyediting and proofreading.
 Any lengthy piece of writing probably needs more than one of those five kinds of editing, and some redundancy of editing tasks is helpful.
-That said, you’re more likely to need three of those types than all five as separate rounds of editing.
+That said, you’re more likely to need three of those types than all five as separate rounds of work.

 Developmental editing focuses on big-picture aspects like content selection and structure, story elements, and general or pervasive aspects of phrasing and style.
 You may get a lot of comments as opposed to direct edits.
 In some cases, developmental editing may involve adding (“developing”) new content in some spots, though I would contend that crosses from editing into ghostwriting.
 Sometimes, structural editing is listed as a distinct type of editing.